Francisca-Heii/milestone1-project/README.md

 Under the repository's name, click **clone or download** In the **clone with HTTP** section copy the url provided Open coomand line and type "git bash"
-Then change the current working directory to desktop type git "clone" and then paste the URL coppied from github Press enter and the local cone is Created in the folder "mile-stone-pro" on you desktop.
+Then change the current working directory to desktop then folder type git "clone" and then paste the URL coppied from github Press enter and the local cone is Created in the folder "mile-stone-pro" on you desktop.